Contractors

 Concrete / Masonry

 Contractors working with concrete and masonry face many environmental risk exposures.
 Installing, repairing, and removing concrete can generate respirable dust containing crystalline silica and other hazardous substances that can cause third-party bodily injury.
 Other materials used in operations may include cement, sealants, coatings, and acids.
 During use, hazardous fumes may be generated, or spills or releases of these materials can cause environmental damage.
-Additionally, transporting and disposing of concrete and other materials may create environmental liability.
+Transporting and disposing of concrete and other materials may create environmental liability.
 Concrete washout water is caustic and corrosive, and improper handling and disposal can lead to cleanup and damage to natural resources.
 Concrete and masonry installation can also create moisture conditions leading to mold and mildew growth.
+Additionally, concrete/masonry contractors can incur professional liability exposure through their involvement in design aspects, value engineering, or field changes to the design.

 Download PDF